SCECcode/splinefit/docs/README.md

 evaluate.
 It is designed to be the simplest procedure that I can think of and that I believe while have some chance at succeeding.

-These are the key components to the surface fitting,
+These are the key components to the procedure,

 1. [Boundary detection](#boundary-detection)
 2. [2D Plane projection](#2d-plane-projection)